Best Apps and Tools for D&D Campaigns and Why You Need Them

 Catalogs as Learning Tools, Not Just Lists

 Well-organized catalogs play an underrated role in gaming culture.
-A structured cheat catalog can function as more than a directory; it becomes a map of the gaming ecosystem.
+They function as more than a directory; it becomes a map of the gaming ecosystem.
 By grouping games and resources logically, catalogs help players understand relationships between genres and systems.

 This structure supports exploration.
 Players can move from familiar territory into new genres gradually, guided by similarities rather than overwhelmed by choice.